Generalized solutions of the stochastic Burgers equation: Introduction

-During the past few decades, the stochastic Burgers equation has found applications in diverse fields ranging from statistical physics, cosmology, and fluid dynamics to engineering.
-In fact, the problem of Burgers turbulence, that is the study of the solutions to the Burgers equation with random initial conditions or random forcing is a central issue in the study of nonlinear systems out of equilibrium.
-See J. Bec, K. Khanin \cite{Beck} and W. E \cite{Wie}.\\
+During the past few decades, the stochastic Burgers equation has found applications in diverse fields ranging from statistical physics, cosmology to fluid dynamics.
+The problem of Burgers turbulence, that is the study of the solutions of the Burgers equation with random initial conditions or random forcing is a central issue in the study of nonlinear systems out of equilibrium.
+See J. Bec, K. Khanin \cite{Beck} and E. Weinan \cite{Wie}.\\

 The multidimensional conservative stochastic Burgers equation has been studied by several authors in the case $\dot{W}(t,x)$ is a noise white in time and correlated in space.
 See A. Dermoune \cite{Dermoune}, Z. Brezniak, B. Goldys, M. Neklyudov \cite{BGN} and R. Iturriaga, K. Khanin \cite{IK}.
-In the case that the nonlinear term is interpreted in the sense of Wick calculus the stochastic Burgers equation has been well studied, see S. Assing \cite{AS} and also H. Holden, T. Lindstrom, B. Oksendal, J. Uboe, T. Zhang \cite{HLOUZ1} and \cite{HLOUZ2}.
+In the case that the nonlinear term is interpreted in the sense of Wick calculus the stochastic Burgers equation has been well studied, see S. Assing \cite{AS} and also H. Holden, T. Lindstr\o m, B. \O ksendal, J. Ub\o e, T. Zhang \cite{HLOUZ1} and \cite{HLOUZ2}.
 They showed existence and uniqueness results for the solution regarded as a stochastic process with values in a Kondratiev space of stochastic distributions. \\

-Up to our knowledge there is no proof of existence of solution in any sense for equation (\ref{burg}) for $d \geq 2$.
-In the case that $d=1$, the problem of existence of solutions for stochastic Burgers equation is well understood, see G. da N. Cancrini, G. Jona-Lasinio \cite{BCJL} , Prato, A. Debussche, R. Teman \cite{dPDT}, P. Catuogno, C. Olivera \cite{CO} and M. Gubinelli, N.Perkowski \cite{Gubi}.
+Up to our knowledge there is no proof of existence of solution in any sense for equation (\ref{burg}) when $d \geq 2$.
+In the case that $d=1$, the problem of existence of solutions for stochastic Burgers equation is well understood, see L. Bertini, N. Cancrini, G. Jona--Lasinio \cite{BCJL} , G. Da Prato, A. Debussche, R. Teman \cite{dPDT}, P. Catuogno, C. Olivera \cite{CO} and M. Gubinelli, N.Perkowski \cite{Gubi}.

 A main difficulty with the multidimensional stochastic Burgers equation is that the solutions take values in a distributional space.
-Therefore, it is necessary to give meaning to the non-linear term $\nabla_x \|U(t,x)\|^{2}$.
-In the $1$-dimensional case the Cole-Hopf transformation is used to sort out this problem, but this does not make sense in the multidimensional case since the solution of the stochastic heat equation is not a standard stochastic process \cite{Walsh}. \\
+Therefore, it is necessary to give meaning to the non--linear term $\nabla_x \|U(t,x)\|^{2}$.
+In the one--dimensional case the Cole--Hopf transformation is used to sort out this problem, but this does not make sense in the multidimensional case since the solution of the stochastic heat equation is not a standard stochastic process \cite{Walsh}. \\